“A digital-first approach to career services is inherently more accessible and equitable.”

 What better way to celebrate and highlight your identity community pages than to plaster them with real-world, human stories?

-Interview students, alumni, faculty, staff, and employers who identify with your communities, and showcase them conspicuously and pervasively in your community pages.
+Interview students, alumni, faculty, staff, and employers who identify with your communities, and showcase them conspicuously and pervasively on your community pages.
 If you have uConnect, you can use uConnect’s guest post feature to invite those stakeholders to easily publish directly on your platform.

 As a result, your community pages will turn into real communities, and you’ll lift the voices and stories of your community members for further representation and engagement.
 Win-win!